waste-of-kindergarten/xpython37-v0.1/python/Doc/library/logging.config.rst

       :func:`listen` socket and sending a configuration which runs whatever code the attacker wants to have executed in the victim's process.
-This is especially easy to do if the default port is used, but not hard even if a different port is used).
+This is especially easy to do if the default port is used, but not hard even if a different port is used.
 To avoid the risk of this happening, use the ``verify`` argument to :func:`listen` to prevent unrecognised configurations from being applied.